JRice/hello-world-sc/README.md

 You *should* be able to compile this with `scalac Main.scala`, but I don't think sbc encourages you to do that, so I won't try.

+## Code

+The main code is in `src/main/scala/Maina.scala` ...
+I guess this is a typical place to put it when you're using a "Metals" project. ...at the time of this writing, I am still not really sure what that means. :D